Custom predictions

 The second thing you need to do is define the specific target (filter condition) you want to predict.
 The target can be any combination of events or customers' properties.
 The options are limited only by the variety of data you have tracked about your customers.
 You choose the target by clicking on + Add filter condition.
 In the example below, purchase is the target event.

-To achieve reasonable accuracy of the model, you should have at least around one thousand target customers (for multinomial classification: in each segment and ideally equally distributed).
+To achieve reasonable model accuracy, you should have at least 1,000 target customers (for multinomial classification: in each segment and ideally equally distributed).

 Looking at the customers’ past behavior allows you to learn what determines it.
-To do this, the predictions module looks at two-time frames:
+To do this, the predictions module looks at 2 time frames:

-You can predict the future when you combine the behavior within the feature window and its result within the target window.
+You can predict the future by combining the behavior within the feature window and its result within the target window.

-There are two fundamental types of predictions of the future available.
+There are 2 fundamental types of predictions for the future that are available.
 The so-called 'now' prediction, where you can predict whether something will happen now (today, in the current session), and the so-called 'window' prediction, where you can predict whether something will happen in a specified time window (next 30 days, next seven days).
 You can read more about how to configure these later in this article.

 Eligible customer filter